 “I have been a photographer for decades, focusing my time on the beauty provided by beautiful flowers.
 I’ve grown to love the purple passionflower for its unique features.
 My love grew immensely when I discovered this vine growing in the flower garden adjacent to an antique shop.
 I was able to capture this mature bloom along with a bud soon to open,” says Joe Bob Hall.
 Check out the top 10 vines for hummingbirds.

 “I saw these water lilies in San Fransisco, California, one summer.
-This shot shows some of the life stages of this beautiful flower.
+This shot shows some of the life stages of these beautiful flowers.
 This photo is now one of my very favorites,” says Leslie Howells.
-Check out the top 10 purple flowering plants to grow in your garden.
+Check out the top 10 purple flowers to grow in your garden.

-“I decided my portfolio needed a few beautiful flower photos.
+“I decided my portfolio needed a few photos of beautiful flowers.
 With such a pretty moth orchid in full bloom on my porch, the subject choice was easy.
 The plant was in a pot, so I moved it in front of some nice backyard greenery.
 This photo is special because the orchid was a gift for my wife.
 I was pleased with the results,” says Tim Smith.
-Looking for more garden inspiration?
-Check out the best container garden ideas.

 Pretty Purple Foliage